 For our drug candidates, clinical testing is expensive and can take many years to complete, while failure can occur at any time during the clinical trial process.
 The results of studies in animals and early clinical trials of our drug candidates may not predict the results of later-stage clinical trials.
 Drug candidates in later stages of clinical trials may fail to show the desired safety and efficacy traits despite having progressed through studies in animals and initial clinical trials.
 In some instances, there can be significant variability in safety and/or efficacy results between different trials of the same drug candidate due to numerous factors, including changes in trial procedures set forth in protocols, differences in the size and type of the patient populations (including genetic differences), patient adherence to the dosing regimen and the patient dropout rate.
-Results in later trials may also differ from earlier trials due to a larger number of clinical trial sites and additional countries and languages involved in such trials.
-In addition, the design of a clinical trial can determine whether its results will support approval of a drug candidate, and flaws in the design of a clinical trial may not become apparent until the clinical trial is well advanced and significant expense has been incurred.
+Results in later trials may also differ from earlier trials due to a larger number of clinical trial sad additional countries and languages involved in such trials.
+In addition, the design of a clinical trial is well advanced and significant expense has been incurred.